 Open to anyone with singing experience.
 The Western Concert Choir studies and performs choral masterworks from all historical periods of music.
 Membership is open to Music majors and non-Music majors by audition.

 Designed to provide experience in musical-dramatic activities.
 May be taken two times for credit.
-Prerequisite: admission by campus-wide audition.
+Prerequisite: admission by campus-wide audition or instructor permission.

 An introductory course for the music major interested in music education K-12.
 This course provides students with an overview of the concepts, methods and techniques used in music education.
-Students will learn the historical, philosophical, and practical conventions of all areas of music education, including elementary music, choir, orchestra, and band.
-Through this course students will examine different aspects involved in teaching music in the public schools, goals of various music programs, and existing music curricula including sample lesson plans.
-Including in this course will be an introduction to the Colorado Model Content Standards for Music and technology used in music education.
-This course is a pre-requisite to the 200 and 300 level music education methods classes.
+Students learn the historical, philosophical, and practical conventions, of all areas of music education, including elementary music, choir orchestra, and band.
+Students examine different aspects involved in teaching music in public schools, goals of various music programs, and existing curricula including sample lesson plans.
+Included is an introduction to the Colorado standards for music education K-12 and technology used in music education.
+Prerequisite to the 300-level music education methods classes.

 Designed to give the student-musician rehearsal and performance experience in the area of ensemble and chamber music.
 Includes the Brass, Woodwind, Percussion, String, and Jazz Ensembles, as well as Chamber Singers, and additional small ensembles.
 Membership is open to Music majors and non-Music majors by audition.
 Credit is determined by the type of ensemble and amount of rehearsal time.

 Development of musicianship skills related to MUS 129.
-Students will study, sight read, and perform (voice and keyboard) rhythms, tonicization patterns in major and minor keys, intervals, scales, and diatonic chords.
+Students will study, sight read, and perform rhythms, melodies in major and minor keys, intervals, scales, and diatonic chord progressions.
 Students will also learn to take melodic, harmonic, and rhythmic dictation.
-(Offered fall) Prerequisite: MUS 100 or the equivalent.
+(Offered spring) Prerequisite: MUS 100 or the equivalent; or instructor permission.
 Corequisite: MUS 129.

 A study of musical analysis, notation, and composition.
 This course concentrates on fundamentals such as major and minor scales, meter, rhythm, pitch intervals, key signatures, triads and inversions, chord building, harmonic progressions, figured bass interpretation, and voice leading.
 (Offered spring) Prerequisite: MUS 100 or the equivalent; or instructor permission.